laravie/query-filter/README.md

 return $orderable->apply($query)->get();
 ```

-> The code will validate the column name before trying to apply `orderBy()` to the query, this would prevent SQL injection especially when column is given by the user.

 ```sql
 select * FROM `users` ORDER BY `name` DESC;
 ```

+> The code will validate the column name before trying to apply `orderBy()` to the query, this would prevent SQL injection especially when column is given by the user.

 ### Search Queries

 ```php
 new Laravie\QueryFilter\Searchable(?string $keyword, array $columns = []);
 ```

+The class provides a simple interface to `LIKE` queries to Laravel Eloquent/Query Builder.

 ```php
 use App\User;